LastGenius-edu/latex_templates/README.md

-Just a repository with the sources for Latex presentations
+**Just a repository with my sources for Latex presentations**

+A minimal presentation example is located [over here](./minimal_example), with all the files set up and basic formatting included in `main.tex` file for you to quickly start working.

 Since the compilation and cleaning process is basically two commands you can work without any Makefiles!